unclewalter/unclewalter.github.io/_posts/blog/2014-02-04-a-new-year-and-a-new-website.md

+---
+layout: page
+sidebar: left
---- layout: post title: A New Year and a New website! ---
+title:  "A New Year and a New website!"
+teaser: ""
+breadcrumb: false
+tags:
+    - theatre
+categories:
+    - blog
+---

 First of all, I must apologize for being rather quiet for the past few months.
 I have neglected to keep folks in the loop just from the sheer